DavoDC/MediaManager/TTD.md

 ## Improve Folder parsing - InitialiseFieldsUsingMediaFolderName()
 Code is almost the same for movies and episodes when parsing folder names Generalise it!!
 Use one regex for both, shift into MediaFile class

+## Look for duplicate code
+Init of common fields in movie and ep